prabha222/x2usbfocus/README.md

 * Download USBFocus.ui
 * Download FocuserList USBFocus.txt

-"FocuserList USBFocus.txt" should be copied in TheSkyX Installation Folder/Contents/Resources/Common/Miscellaneous Files folder
+1) "FocuserList USBFocus.txt" should be copied in TheSkyX Installation Folder/Contents/Resources/Common/Miscellaneous Files folder
-"USBFocus.ui" should be copied in TheSkyX Installation Folder/Contents/Resources/Common/Plugins/FocuserPlugins folder "libX2USBFocus.so" should be copied in TheSkyX Installation Folder/Contents/Resources/Common/Plugins/FocuserPlugins folder
+2) "USBFocus.ui" should be copied in TheSkyX Installation Folder/Contents/Resources/Common/Plugins/FocuserPlugins folder
+3) Extract binary file and "libX2USBFocus.so" should be copied in TheSkyX Installation Folder/Contents/Resources/Common/Plugins/FocuserPlugins folder

 usbfocus is a cdc acm class device, on connecting cdc_acm driver will create /dev/ttyACM0 interface for communication.